 College credits aren't just for youngsters, nor are they limited to just the first four years of college.
 The Lifetime Learning credit can be claimed for any number of years and can be used to offset the cost of higher education for yourself or your spouse . . . not just for your children.

-- The credit is worth up to $2,000 a year, based on 20% of up to $10,000 you spend for post-high-school courses that lead to new or improved job skills.
+The credit is worth up to $2,000 a year, based on 20% of up to $10,000 you spend for post-high-school courses that lead to new or improved job skills.
 Classes you take even in retirement at a vocational school or community college can count.
-If you brushed up on skills in 2019, this credit can help pay the bills.
-The right to claim this tax-saver phases out as income rises from $58,000 to $68,000 on an individual return and from $116,000 to $136,000 for couples filing jointly.
+If you brushed up on skills in 2020, this credit can help pay the bills.
+The right to claim this tax-saver on your 2020 return phases out as income rises from $59,000 to $69,000 on an individual return and from $118,000 to $138,000 for couples filing jointly.

 Student-Loan Interest Paid by Mom and Dad

 Generally, you can deduct interest only if you are legally required to repay the debt.
 But if parents pay back a child's student loans, the IRS treats the transactions as if the money were given to the child, who then paid the debt.
-So as long as the child is no longer claimed as a dependent, he or she can deduct up to $2,500 of student-loan interest paid by Mom and Dad each year.
-And he or she doesn't have to itemize to use this money-saver.
-(Mom and Dad can't claim the interest deduction even though they actually foot the bill because they are not liable for the debt.)
+So, as long as the child is no longer claimed as a dependent, he or she can deduct up to $2,500 of student-loan interest paid by Mom and Dad each year.
+And the child doesn't have to itemize to use this money-saver.
+(Mom and Dad can't claim the interest deduction even though they actually foot the bill because they're not liable for the debt.)